Addiction Counselor Student and Professional Resources for Underrepresented Groups

 SAFEProject Addiction and Mental Health Resources for the Black Community

-American Psychological Association Substance Abuse and Addiction in the African-American Community
+American Psychological Association: Substance Abuse and Addiction in the African-American Community

-Recognizing the relative difficulty for Black individuals to get into and complete therapy programs of all kinds, the APA publishes a series on ethnicity and health in American that examines the intersections between criminal justice, addiction, and treatment systems in the United States.
+Recognizing the relative difficulty for Black individuals to get into and complete therapy programs of all kinds, the APA publishes a series on ethnicity and health in America that examines the intersections between criminal justice, addiction, and treatment systems in the United States.
 This information will equip you with the data you need to both deliver more effective treatment and act as an advocate for clients in this population.

 Resources to Support Hispanic and Latino People and Communities